SolidBlock-cn/extshape/UpdateLog-en.md

 # Update log

+### 2.1.4

+- Updated to 1.21.
+- Added sounds added by this mod into the registry.
+- Added colored blocks to corresponding tags in Fabric Conventional Tags in Fabric API.
+- Since 1.21, removed tuff stairs, tuff slab and tuff wall, as those blocks are formally added in Minecraft.
+If you open worlds created in former versions in 1.21, the mod will utilize DataFixer to convert in-mod tuff stairs (`extshape:tuff_stairs`), tuff slab (`extshape:tuff_slab`) and tuff wall (`extshape:tuff_wall`) into vanilla ones (`minecraft:tuff_stairs`, `minecraft:tuff_slab` and`tuff_wall`).
+Items also have the same conversion.
+- Fixed the issue that texture of vertical slabs rotate along with blocks.

+### 2.1.3

+- Adjusted the sorting of some items in the Creative inventory.
+Some items that already exist in Building Blocks will not be displayed in Natural.
+- Fixed the incorrect textures.
+- While avoiding wooden wall recipes, recipes for copper wall and waxed copper walls are also avoided, to avoid conflict with the new version copper trapdoor.

 ### 2.1.2

 - Optimized the logic of item display in creative inventory and items are displayed faster.